easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### Cartopy

-Cartopy is a Python package designed to make drawing maps for data analysis and visualisation easy.
+Cartopy is a Python package designed to make drawing maps for data analysis and visualisation simple.

 *homepage*: <https://scitools.org.uk/cartopy/docs/latest/>